Tests

 Running Tests Programmatically

 So far we have used the -t flag on the command line to run the tests.
-It is of course possible to interact with the test suites programmatically as well.
+It is of course possible to interact with the tests programmatically as well.

 void main() {